maxal1986/RepData_PeerAssessment1/PA1_template.md

 <img src="PA1_template_files/figure-html/unnamed-chunk-9-1.png" title="" alt="" style="display: block; margin: auto;" />

-## What is the average daily activity pattern?
+## 3.- What is the average daily activity pattern?
-Similarly as we did for the previous section, we are going to group the dataset in order to report the average number of steps taken per interval.
+Similarly as we did for section 2, we need to regroup the dataset in order to report the average number of steps taken per interval.
 Let's create a new variable:

 ```r